 Spain’s economy is more dependent on tourism income than most other European countries.
-Before the COVID-19 pandemic, the Spanish tourism sector was worth €155 billion, or 14.3 percent of national GDP, and accounted for nearly 15 percent of total jobs in the country.
+Before the COVID-19 pandemic, the Spanish tourism sector was worth €155 billion, or 14.3 percent of national GDP, and accounted for nearly 15 percent of total jobs in the country.1 And in some communities, tourism contributes to over 20 percent of all economic activity.2

 The pandemic knocked Spain’s economy—especially the tourism sector.
 Spain’s hospitality sector is showing signs of recovery; however, this recovery is hindered by a staff shortage.
 The high levels of layoffs and furloughs during the pandemic caused talent leakage to other sectors, which is now threatening the hospitality industry’s operational stability and quality.
 The sector would benefit from a holistic education strategy and more opportunities for training in hospitality; however, training is currently lacking.